accel-brain/accel-brain-code/Reinforcement-Learning/README.md

 # Reinforcement Learning

-These Python Scripts create a *template method pattern* for implementing a Q-learning.
+`pyqlearning` create a *template method pattern* for implementing a Q-learning.

 ## Description